bitwarden/help/_articles/miscellaneous/cli.md

     bw login [email] [password]

-After logging in you will be returned a *session key*.
+After successfully logging into the CLI a *session key* will be returned.
 This session key is necessary to perform any commands that require your vault to be unlocked (`list`, `get`, `edit`, etc).
-You can pass the `--raw` option to `login` to receive *only* the session key from stdout.
+You can pass the `--raw` option to `login` to receive *only the session key* from stdout.

     bw login [email] [password] --raw